hyperledger/indy-vdr/README.md

 Responses can be formatted in either HTML or JSON formats.
 HTML formatting is selected when the `text/html` content type is requested according to the Accept header (as sent by web browsers) or the request query string is set to `?html`.
 JSON formatting is selected otherwise, and may be explitly selected by using the query string `?raw`.
 For most ledger requests, JSON responses include information regarding which nodes were contacted is returned in the `X-Requests` header.

 Sending prepared requests to the ledger is performed by delivering a POST request to the `{LEDGER}/submit` endpoint, where the body of the request is the JSON-formatted payload.
 Additional endpoints are provided as shortcuts for ledger read transactions:
+- `/` Return configured ledgers

-- `{LEDGER}/` The root path shows basic status information about the server and the ledger pool
+- `{LEDGER}/` Basic status information about the server and the ledger pool
 - `{LEDGER}/genesis` Return the current set of genesis transactions
 - `{LEDGER}/taa` Fetch the current ledger Transaction Author Agreement
 - `{LEDGER}/aml` Fetch the current ledger Acceptance Methods List (for the TAA)